Pete Buttigieg: Other actions

 In June 2021, the White House created a task force to address supply chain disruptions, with Buttigieg as one of its leaders.
 By October 2021, global supply bottlenecks had resulted in record shortages of household goods for American consumers.
 Buttigieg cited high demand and the pandemic as some of the causes for the disruptions, while predicting that the disruptions would "continue into next year".

-After conservatives criticized Buttigieg for taking paternity leave, Buttigieg declared that he would not apologize for "taking care of my premature newborn infant twins.
-The work that we are doing is joyful, fulfilling, wonderful work."
-According to his department, Buttigieg had been on paid leave since mid-August 2021, where for a month he was "mostly offline except for major agency decisions and matters that could not be delegated", and he "has been ramping up activities since then", making many media appearances in early October 2021.
-The White House had approved Buttigieg's leave.